fkoehler42/override/level01/walkthrough.md

 [...]
 ```

 Here we have `0xffffd87e` but it could be different.
-Let's add `20` to this address to and into the nop sled:
+Let's add `20` to this address to jump into the nop sled:
 `0xffffd892`.

 And execute the exploit with: